How To Add Charts And Graphs To WordPress

 To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, go here:

-After importing the data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file containing the correct data), and click ‘Next‘ …
+After importing the data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file with the right data), and click ‘Next‘ …

-Depending on the chart or graph type you’ve selected, the plugin will display a range of customization options …
+Depending on the chart or graph type selected, the plugin will display a number of customization options …

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.